stensaethf/Preferred-picture/README.md

 # Preferred-picture
-Node application that ranks pictures based on votes.
+Node application for ranking pictures based on votes.

 To-do:
 - make model for picture